Gift Bags & Swag Bags for Your Event

 creative navy and white gift bags for guests at a going-away party

-We were moving to a new state, in a small town.
-It’s a town on the water, thus the blue and white vibe.
-We included a card that, in a creative way, listed what we loved about our new town, our new address, and an invite to come see us.
+We were moving to a small (adorable) town in a new state.
+It’s Beaufort, SC - on the water, thus the blue and white vibe.
+We included a card that, in a creative way, listed what we loved about Beaufort, our new address, and invited people to come see us.

-Then, there was a card to each couple, explaining what we loved so much about them (continuing the theme from the other card)
+Then, there was a card to each couple, explaining what we loved so much about them (continuing the theme from the Beaufort card).

-Finally, cookies that are made in Charleston that we ordered for this.
+Finally, we included cookies that are made in Charleston, since we are close.

-So, we filled the gift bag with just that - surprises for the mouth, get it?
-We collected a combination of high-end and low-end, to keep it fun.
+So, we filled the gift bag with just that - surprises for the mouth.
+We collected a combination of high-end and low-end to keep it fun.

 A small bottle of champagne